reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Dropdown Menus, Accordions or Collapsable Lists
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Dropdown menus are used extensively in the :ref:`release-notes` to streamline the documentation and make it easier to read.
 Example::

   .. dropdown:: title

      Text in the dropdown box.

 What it will look like on the web:

 .. dropdown:: title

    Text in the dropdown box.

 Please see the